 But suing a hospital can be a bit tricky.
 In almost every case, to sue the hospital, an employee of the hospital must be responsible for the negligence.
 Most doctors are not considered employees but independent contractors in terms of the work they do at hospitals.
 There are some cases when acts of negligence by independent contractor doctors will allow you to sue the hospital as well, but these situations are few and far between.

 In most instances, a hospital can be held liable if one of its employees harms a patient due to incompetence.
 If that employee is not reasonably cautious when providing care, then the patient will likely be able to file a hospital negligence lawsuit.
 “Employees” are usually considered to be medical professionals such as technicians, nurses and support staff personnel.

-There are some instances where a doctor will be considered an employee as well, but this is a fairly rare occurrence.
-If, for example, a surgeon makes a mistake while working in a particular hospital, that hospital will probably not be liable for that mistake.
-Likewise, if a hospital employee under that surgeon’s supervision makes a mistake, the hospital will likely escape liability as well.
+There are some instances where a doctor will be considered an employee as well, but this is a rare occurrence.
+For example, if a surgeon makes a mistake while working in a hospital, that hospital will probably not be liable for that mistake.
+Likewise, if a hospital employee under that surgeon’s supervision makes an error, the hospital will likely escape liability as well.
 You would probably have to sue the doctor rather than the hospital.